 Building trust is key to relieve customer concerns; making strong and decisive moves to address any possible risk.
 This could also go a long way in reassuring your customers that you’re prioritising their health and safety.

 We at Goodtill are working with many clubs and stadiums to make sure this vital part of the sports venue experience continues, especially when clubs and stadiums can open their doors again!
-We do this by minimising any unnecessary interactions, helping fans get access to food and drinks from their seats and eliminating queues.
+We do this by minimising any unnecessary interactions, helping fans get access to food and drinks from their seats and eliminating queues through Goodeats solutions enabling remote and contactless order fulfilment and payment processing as well as stadium specific solutions such as in-seat ordering.

 It’s our job to help clubs and stadiums implement the best sports hospitality systems on offer.
 We want to make sure that they, and the fans, can enjoy sporting events with little reservations in the stands.